dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 ### Classes

-ECMA Script 6 [adds syntax for classes](http://es6-features.org/#ClassDefinition), but remember that this is only syntactic sugar, i.e., JavaScript remains a prototypical language.
+ECMA Script 6 [adds syntax for classes](http://es6-features.org/#ClassDefinition), but remember that this is only syntactic sugar.
+JavaScript remains a prototypical language.

 Here is an example: